kvietmeier/vagrant/virtualbox/centos/README.md

 ```

 **Provisioner: Call seperate shell scripts**<br/>
-Usefull to breakup tasks and make it easy to switch between use cases
+Useful to breakup tasks and make it easy to switch between use cases - works for single machine.

 ```ruby
   # Demonstrate using external shell scripts for post bringup configuration